 Please provide a list of all supporting documents, materials and evidence which you wish to to rely on in support of your review.
-You can attach these documents electronically later in the See attached Grounds of Appeal Statement d intend Application Details Please provide the application reference no. given to you by your planning authority for your previous application.
+You can attach these documents electronically later in the See attached Grounds of Appeal Statement d intend See attached Glounds of Appeal Statement Application Details Please provide the application reference no. given to you by your planning authority for your previous application.
 221307/DPP What date was the application submitted to the planning authority?
 01/11/2022 What date was the decision issued by the planning authority?
 02/06/2023 Review Procedure The Local Review Body will decide on the procedure to be used to determine your review and may at any time during the review process require that further information or representations be made to enable them to determine the review.
 Further information may be required by one or a combination of procedures, such as: written submissions; the holding of one or more hearing sessions and/or inspecting the land which is the subject of the review case.
-Can this review continue to a conclusion, in your opinion, based on a review of the relevant information provided by yourself and other parties only, without any further procedures?
-For example, written submission, hearing session, site inspection.
-Please indicate what procedure (or combination of procedures) you think is most appropriate for the handling of your review.
-You may select more than one option if you wish the review to be a combination of procedures.
-Please select a further procedure By means of inspection of the land to which the review relates Please explain in detail in your own words why this further procedure is required and the matters set out in your statement of appeal it will deal with?
-(Max 500 characters) It is considered appropriate to visit the site to appreciate the fence in the context of the site and the benefits it provides.
-In the event that the Local Review Body appointed to consider your application decides to instant the site be clearly seen from a road or public land?
+Can this review continue to a conclusion, in your opinion, based on a review of the relevant parties only, without any further procedures?
+For example, written submission, hearing sessing Yes X No yourself and other Please indicate what procedure (or combination of procedures) you think is most appropriate select more than one option if you wish the review to be a combination of procedures. e for the handling of your review.
+You ı may Please select a further procedure By means of inspection of the land to which the review relates Please explain in detail in your own words why this further procedure is required and the matters set out in your statement of appeal it will deal with?
+(Max 500 characters) It is considered appropriate to visit the site to appreciate the fence in the context of the site e and the benefits it prov ides.
+In the event that the Local Review Body appointed to consider your application decides to in spect the site, in your op inion: Can the site be clearly seen from a road or public land?
 Is it possible for the site to be accessed safely and without barriers to entry?
-X vinion: Yes ☐ No Yes ☒ No